Skip to contents

 Learning

 The Bayesian network can be updated with new data to improve the model’s accuracy.
-Learning and updating the Bayesian network involves updating the distributions based on new evidence.
+Learning the Bayesian network involves updating the distributions based on new evidence.
 The updated Bayesian network can be used to make more accurate predictions about the risks.

 updated_results <- prob_net_learn(graph, observations = list(B = "Yes"),